CS2103JAN2017-W09-B2/addressbook-level4/docs/UserGuide.md

 Format: `export FILENAME`

-> You can export the file to the same working directory you are on! <br>
+> You can export your data to the current directory your working copy is located in. <br>
-> Exported file will be saved as a XML file. <br>
+> Exported file will be saved as an XML file. <br>

 *e.g. export typed.xml* <br>